 Commitment without the legal benefits

-Baldwin also worries about insurance: hers is good, because she works for the city of Minneapolis, but Kusz, who works for a nonprofit, pays a lot more.
+Lisa also worries about insurance: hers is good, because she works for the city of Minneapolis, but Jennifer, who works for a nonprofit, pays a lot more.
 She also ponders whether they’ll have problems buying a house together and adopting kids.

 She added, “I’m hopeful.
 I’m thinking that someday gay marriage can happen, because if we look back to how women couldn’t vote and how colored people were separated … women had to fight, and people of color had to fight, so I’m guessing this is another fight we have to go through.”